epsilonlabs/emc-cameo/README.md

 Specifically, this plain Maven build does not run the `create-magicdraw-plugin.sh` script, which is needed when developing the EMC driver as an Eclipse plugin.

+Note that you will still need a running MagicDraw instance with the appropriate model open to pass the tests.
+Please check the `ZooModelTest` test class for details.

 ## Other resources

 * [Blog post on using Xtend from a Cameo/MagicDraw plugin](https://blogs.itemis.com/en/model-transformations-for-mbse-with-cameo-and-xtend)